Sinaptik-AI/pandas-ai/README.md

 pre-commit install
 ```

+## Acknowledgements

+- This project is based on the [pandas](https://github.com/pandas-dev/pandas) library by independent contributors, but it's in no way affiliated with the pandas project.
+- This project is meant to be used as a tool for data exploration and analysis, and it's not meant to be used for production purposes.
+Please use it responsibly.

 ### Todo

 - [ ] Add support for more LLMs
-- [ ] Make PandasAI available from a CLI
+- [x] Make PandasAI available from a CLI
 - [ ] Create a web interface for PandasAI
 - [ ] Add unit tests
 - [x] Add contributing guidelines